zoolanders/documentation/src/essentials-for-yootheme-pro/forms/configuration.md

 ![Message Form Action](./assets/actions/message.png)

 > This action support Submit Data Placeholders.
-You can place a reference to a field using it Control Name, e.g. `{myinput}`, during execution the placeholder will be **replaced** with the submitted data.
+You can place a reference to a field using its Control Name, e.g. `{myinput}`, during execution the placeholder will be **replaced** with the submitted data.

 ### Redirect

-This action redirects the user to a specified URL, with an optional message that will be displayed using the Joomla / Wordpress core message display system.
+This action redirects the user to a specified URL, with an optional message that will be displayed using the Joomla / WordPress core message display system.

 ![Redirect Form Action](./assets/actions/redirect.png)